ridiculouz/CKBQA/README.md

 # CKBQA

+>**Update May 6th, 2021**:  our [paper](zhang2021namer_camera_ready.pdf) will appear at NAACL 2021 System Demonstration track, please check it out for more details on data annotations and evaluations.

 This repository contains a Chinese KBQA dataset expanded from CCKS CKBQA Competition Dataset.

 The validation dataset and training dataset are provided in this repository in json format.
 Each entry contains a question, its question id, its corresponding gold SPARQL, and the **struct** of the SPARQL.
 We define variable, entity, literal and type in SPARQL as **node**.
 The struct shows triples' **relation**s, the head and tail nodes of triples and their **mentions**, including start and end offsets.
 Besides, **filter** information is also contained in the struct.